 Próxima Generación: Youth Residency Project

-Presented in conjunction with the 2019 Northwest Folklife’s Cultural Focus, Youth Rising, Northwest Folklife and Rainier Arts Center invite local youth artists (target ages 13-18) to participate in an in-depth artist residency.
-This project is aimed at building an intentional experience for Latinx identifying youth to envision a new future while amplifying and nurturing pride of heritage and community.
+Northwest Folklife invites local youth artists (target ages 13-18) to participate in an in-depth artist residency.
+This project is aimed at building an intentional experience for Latinx-identifying youth to envision a new future while amplifying and nurturing pride of heritage and community.
 Led by various culture bearers and established artists in the community, participants will be able to work on their craft while engaging with peers and working towards a collaborative vision and cumulative presentation.

-The group will meet every other Wednesday from 4:00-6:30 PM at the Rainier Arts Center located in Columbia City.
+Time Commitment: Sessions begin in late October and will continue every other Monday for a total of 20-25 sessions.
 Each session will include group discussion lead by local cultural bearers and artists followed by studio time to devote to their individual artistic expressions.
-Supplies for art projects and snacks will be provided.
-A stipend for transportation available.

 Culminating events will occur at the beginning of May 29-31, 2021.
 Evaluation sessions will take place at the Nepantla Cultural Arts Gallery (id applicable, if not, then online) in early June.

 Próxima Generación is supported in partnership with the ArtsWA.